luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 > The protection of natural persons in relation to the processing of personal data is a fundamental right.

-Statement by the European General Data Protection Regulation (GDPR).
+Statement by the European General Data Protection Regulation (GDPR) highlighting the protection of user data and it involves cookies.
-Two things are overall to be considered when using cookies.
+To comply with GDPR while using cookies there are two main things to consider.
 First, users must be informed of active cookies and their purpose.
 Secondly, must be able to disable them if desired.

-A banner act as an emerging window that notifies user.
+A banner act as an emerging window that notifies user about cookies usage, complying with the first point.
-It can also be extended to request for permission.
+It can also be extended to request for permission, complying with the second point as well.
 On this article, I'll explain how to implement a banner which notifies about cookies usage.

-In case you're interested in how to request permission too, you can find a guide on its implementation on the [How To Opt In Google Analytics](/cookies/2020/09/18/how-to-implement-google-analytics-with-opt-in) article.
+In case you're interested in how to request permission too, head to the [How To Opt In Google Analytics](/cookies/2020/09/18/how-to-implement-google-analytics-with-opt-in) article.

 # Implementation
 The development of a banner may take some hours or even days.